Narae-H/portfolio/README.md

 # The purpose of this project
 1) Creating a profile.
-2) Practicing React.
+2) Practicing React and becoming familiar with it.
+3) Creating my own component library instead of using existing ones for practice.
-3) Exploring and applying new dependencies and libraries that I am not yet familiar with.
+4) Exploring and applying new dependencies that I am not yet familiar with.

 # Memoir